-English Theatre
+Theatre

-Students majoring in one discipline who are required to take course work in a cognate discipline may not apply this course work toward a minor unless given special permission by the minor department chairman.
+Students majoring in one discipline who are required to take course work in a cognate discipline may not apply this coursework toward a minor unless given special permission by the minor department chairman.
+Students taking a major and a minor that include overlapping courses may apply up to six credits from those courses toward meeting the course requirements of the second major.